Fudan-iGEM/2025-wiki/pages/model.md

 ![](https://static.igem.wiki/teams/5643/pageimage/model/figure8-four-generation-rprime-chains-fairness-equal-intensity.webp)

 <div style="text-align: center;" id="fig1">
-        <span style="color:gray">Figure8.
-Four-generation rprime chains - fairness equal_intensity</span>
+        <span style="color:gray">Figure 8.Four-generation rprime chains - fairness equal_intensity</span>
         <br><br>
     </div>

-In summary, using a periodic promoter (ASH1) with a pulse width controlled between 10–15 minutes provides a reliable and distinguishable timing signal; in contrast, a constitutive promoter is not suitable for use as a timer input.
+In summary, using a periodic promoter (Ash1) with a pulse width controlled between 10–15 minutes provides a reliable and distinguishable timing signal; in contrast, a constitutive promoter is not suitable for use as a timer input.

 ### Strong Promoter vs Weak Promoter